 Yeah.
 There, I studied algebraic topology, which was a very abstract subject, that I found very beautiful for a couple of years, but later I got bored of it because it was not so applicable to real life, it seemed.
 After grad school, well… so, that was a Ph.D. program.
 And once I realized that I did not want to be a mathematician for the rest of my life, I dropped out of that program.
 And bought a one-way ticket to South America and went there for a year, where I was kind of in starving student mode, and found a job doing some websites with this guy, Eric.
 And that’s kind of how my programming career started.
 It was working on the Ruby on Rails website for a snowboard company.

 Pramod: Nice!
 That must be an experience right to drop out of the Ph.D. program, travel to South America and working as a Web Dev.

 Ryan: Yeah.
 I mean, so… coming from grad school, you’re used to dealing with very abstract problems, and working on websites was a very concrete process.
-But I was really trying to make it into… trying to make it into a beautiful mathematical theory like I was exposed to at grad school.
-And I think that got me thinking about… I guess I really liked how Ruby made development so much more, I guess, you could express your ideas more clearly in Ruby.
-And that was really interesting at the time.
-And I think Rails was really interesting in that.
-It gave this new structure, and probably, it wasn’t totally new, but I think Rails popularized the structure of model view controller.
-And you know, those two things combined together, really was pretty interesting to me.
+But I was trying to make it into a beautiful mathematical theory like I was exposed to at grad school.
+And I think that got me thinking about… I guess I liked how Ruby made development so much more, I guess, you could express your ideas more clearly in Ruby.
+And that was interesting at the time.
+And I think Rails was impressive in that.
+It gave this new structure, and probably, it wasn’t new, but I think Rails popularized the structure of model view controller.
+And you know, those two things combined, really was kind of interesting to me.

 Pramod: Yes, building web applications, is very interesting.
 And Ruby is a perfect tool.
 Next, you continued working as a freelance web developer in Germany.
 One of the projects you worked on was Node.
 And I think you continued working on it for the next six to eight months?